yeti0904/YGL/README.md

 In the YGL makefile and example makefile, you can select them by adding `backend=(backend here)` to the parameters to `make` (the examples only support SDL2 though)

-In your YGL project, choose the backend by defining the backend macro in your code or compile arguments, and then linking the backend you have chosen
+In your YGL project, link your chosen backend

 YGL can be used with no backend, programs will be mostly the same except you can't create/use windows